aashishkolluri/Ethracer/README.md

 # Ethracer

 This repository contains official Python3 implementation of smart contract analysis tool Ethracer.
 It can be used to find EO vulnerabilities in smart contracts.
-For more information about the bugs and the tool, you can read our technical paper *Exploiting the laws of order in smart contracts*.
+For more information about the bugs and the tool, you can read our technical paper [Exploiting the laws of order in smart contracts](https://arxiv.org/abs/1810.11605)

 ## Dependencies: